Solentra/solentra/CONTRIBUTING.md

 5. Request review from at least one maintainer
 6. Address any feedback or requested changes
 7. Once approved, a maintainer will merge your PR

+## Feature Requests and Bug Reports

+### Feature Requests

+1. Check existing issues to avoid duplicates
+2. Use the feature request template
+3. Provide a clear description of the feature
+4. Explain the use case and benefits
+5. Include any relevant examples

+### Bug Reports

+1. Check existing issues to avoid duplicates
+2. Use the bug report template
+3. Include:
+   - Clear description of the bug
+   - Steps to reproduce
+   - Expected behavior
+   - Actual behavior
+   - Environment details
+   - Any relevant logs or screenshots